MCP on macOS

 Real sandbox, no Docker

-macOS-native sandbox-exec constrains file, network, and process access.
-No container runtime required.
+macOS sandbox-exec constrains file, network, and process access.

 Explicit permissions

-Declare exactly which paths and network endpoints the MCP server can reach.
+Declare paths and endpoints the MCP server can reach.
 Everything else is denied.

 Pairs with the control plane